nestjs/docs.nestjs.com/content/techniques/sql.md

 Some projects require multiple database connections.
 This can also be achieved with this module.
 To work with multiple connections, first create the connections.
 In this case, connection naming becomes **mandatory**.

-Suppose you have an `Album` entity stored in its own database.
+Suppose you have `Album` and `Cart` entities stored in its own database.

 ```typescript
 const defaultOptions = {